-Now recognised as a pinnacle of traditional black-and-white cinematography with every scene beautifully lit and composed by director Bristolian J Lee Thompson (1914-2002), this powerful drama was ahead of its time in its depiction of children and its tackling of issues like sexual equality.
+Now recognised as a pinnacle of traditional black-and-white cinematography, every scene beautifully lit and composed by Bristolian director J Lee Thompson (1914-2002), this powerful drama was ahead of its time in its depiction of children and its tackling of issues like sexual equality.
 It had its World Premier at the Gaumont in Queen Street, featured Welsh actors Meredith Edwards (1917-1999), Kenneth Griffith (1921-2006) and Rachel Thomas in supporting roles and marked the screen debut of Hayley Mills, starring with her real-life father John Mills (1908-2005) and German heartthrob Horst Buchholz (1933-2003).
 On the strength of her scene-grabbing performance, Mills was snapped up by Disney and, to the detriment of her adult career, became one of the best-loved child stars of all.
-Her father, one of the grandees of English acting and already over 50 when the film was shot, kept working to the very end of his long life.
+Her father, one of the grandees of English acting, was already over 50 when the film was shot.
+He kept working to the very end of his long life.
 For Buchholz, considered Germany’s James Dean at the time, this was his breakthrough in the US.
-A year later he hit the big time playing the one nobody can remember in pub quizzes in The Magnificent Seven.
+A year later he hit the big time in The Magnificent Seven, playing the one nobody can remember in pub quizzes.
 But in many ways the real star is Tiger Bay itself.
 Even though some scenes were actually shot in Newport (the Transporter Bridge – Hayley Mills is a patron of the preservation society to this day) and Avonmouth (the docks), the deeply evocative streets really are those of late 1950s Tiger Bay.
 The luminous shades of grey and the big billowing skies full of Cardiff rain bathe those old byways in an aura of almost unbearable pathos – especially knowing what we know now: that the demolition of the entire Tiger Bay area from Patrick Street to North Church Street would commence just a year later.
 Look at Loudon Square as it was; compare and contrast to the Loudon Square of today.
 Nobody with eyes to see would prefer the latter to the former, even as a ‘slum’.
 The on-location shooting makes Tiger Bay a historical document in its own right, and a standing indictment of all the Cardiff politicians and planners who have put profit before people.

 Until Wales has autonomy, our contributions to global cinema can only be fleeting and peripheral.
-There are better opportunities to bring Wales to the screen for individual actors who are talented and driven enough.
+It has usually been left to the chance prominence of individual actors to bring Wales to the screen.
 Per head of population, Wales produces more actors than anywhere else, maybe because of an innate sense of melodrama, or thanks to a performance-based culture nurtured in eisteddfodau, chapel and sports field, or perhaps due to an instinctive love of language born of the cross-fertilisation of two tongues.
 Whatever the reason, the Welsh took to getting up in front of a camera right from the earliest days of cinema.
 But Wales had no film industry, no overarching institutions and no self-confidence to enable this talent.
 It was the old, old story: if you wanted to succeed you left.
 However, unlike in other spheres of activity, this particular exit didn’t lead down the well-worn road to England.
-In movies the place to be wasn’t Shepperton Studios, it was Sunset Boulevard.
+In movies the place to be wasn’t Shepperton Studios – it was Sunset Boulevard.
 Ever since the 1909 Cinematographic Act put an end to the popular travelling cinemas and led to a rash of permanent cinemas being established, killing off the embryonic Welsh film industry and opening the way for the absolute hegemony of the US, the Hollywood dream-factories have had a magnetic pull.
 Many went way out west; a few had success; and then there are the legends…

 Richard Burton (1925-1984)